Skip to main content

 FILMING

 1. All filming activity (and all commercial still photography) on the tidal Thames requires a filming licence.
-This includes ALL filming involving boats and vessels and filming on piers and other structures in the River.
+This includes ALL filming involving boats and vessels and filming on piers and other structures in the river.
 We can also advise on the possibilities for safe filming activity on the Thames foreshore (i.e. the part of the river exposed at low tide).
 Find more information on filming here.

 FORESHORE PERMITS